Glitch analysis and asteroseismic modelling of subgiant $\mu$ Herculis: confirming and interpreting the $\Gamma_1$ peak as the helium glitch: Conclusions

 We conducted a detailed investigation into the origin of the helium glitch by comparing the acoustic depths and widths of the $\Gamma_1$ peak, derived from model sound speed profiles, with those inferred from glitch analysis of the corresponding model frequencies for several representative models of $\mu$ Herculis.
 We found that the acoustic depth and width inferred from the glitch analysis correspond more closely to the location and extent of the peak in $\Delta\Gamma_1/\Gamma_1$ than to the dip.
 This result is further confirmed in Appendix~\ref{sec:solar_model} using a model representative of the Sun.
 Our results of the detailed analysis of the subgiant $\mu$ Herculis support the earlier findings of \citet{broom14} and \citet{verma14b} for red-giant and main-sequence stars, respectively.
-We conclude that the helium glitch analysis of a star’s observed oscillation frequencies yields the properties of the $\Gamma_1$ peak between the two stages of helium ionisation.
-Within the conventional formalism of \citet{houd07}, this result will aid in the accurate interpretation of helium ionization zone properties derived from the observed helium glitch signature.
+We conclude that the helium glitch analysis of a star’s observed oscillation frequencies yields properties of $\Gamma_1$ (more precisely $\Delta\Gamma_1/\Gamma_1$) peak between the two stages of helium ionisation.
+Like the dip, we showed that the peak also has a Gaussian profile, and hence the formalism of \citet{houd07} can be safely applied to it as well.
+Within this formalism, our results aid in an accurate interpretation of the helium ionization zone properties derived from the observed helium glitch signature.
+In particular, $A_{\rm He}$ quantifies the area under the $\Delta\Gamma_1/\Gamma_1$ peak profile, $\tau_{\rm He}$ specifies its location, and $\Delta_{\rm He}$ represents its width.